0xAtelerix/docs/technology.md

 Appchain developers can define business rules, automations, or application-specific logic using any environment &mdash; including custom Docker containers, EVM, WebAssembly, MoveVM, and then deploy these as independent Appchains.

-> Each app runs as an independent DAG-based chain instance, leveraging the Pelagos validator sets that offer security via restaking.
+Each Appchain runs as an independent DAG-based chain instance, leveraging the Pelagos validator sets that offer security via restaking.

+> See more on the [developing on Pelagos](#developing-an-appchain-with-pelagos)

 ### Reactive smart contracts